The Mousetrap: Publication history

 The play was published as a paperback by Samuel French Ltd as French's Acting Edition No. 153 in 1954 and is still in print.
 It was first published in hardback in The Mousetrap and Other Plays by G. P. Putnam's Sons in 1978 (ISBN 0-396-07631-9).

 Film and television versions

 In 1959, it was announced that Edward Small, who had produced Witness for the Prosecution for the screen, was to make a film version of the play in co-production with Victor Saville for United Artists.
 Tyrone Power and Maria Schell were named as leads.
-However, no film version resulted.
+However, no film resulted.
 In 1960, the Bengali author Premendra Mitra directed a film Chupi Chupi Aashey, based on the radio play and short story.
 In 1990, Russian film director Samson Samsonov directed a film titled Мышеловка (Myshelovka, English: The Mousetrap) at Mosfilm.
 The script by Vladimir Basov is based on Christie's play.

-In 2022, the story of a British-American film See How They Run was set in St Martin's Theatre and concerned in-story actors of The Mousetrap, following murders of personnel involved in the production of and linked to the play.
+In 2022, the story of a British-American film See How They Run was set in the Ambassadors Theatre and concerned in-story actors of The Mousetrap, following murders of personnel involved in the production of and linked to the play.